Ukraine’s banking sector back in profit – just

-Ukraine’s banking sector was back in profit for the year in July, but only just, earning a cumulative UAH3.4bn ($91.98mn) year to date, according to the latest data from the National Bank of Ukraine (NBU). (chart)
+Ukraine’s banking sector was back in profit for the year in July, but only just, earning a cumulative UAH3.4bn ($91.98mn) in the year to date, according to the latest data from the National Bank of Ukraine (NBU). (chart)

 This year should have been a good year, with banks earning more profits in the first two months than they did a year previously, putting in their second year of strong growth as the economy finally emerged from the recession caused by the 2014 Revolution of Dignity.